Erzurum: Cuisine

 One specialty of Erzurum's cuisine is Cağ Kebab.
 Although this kebab variety is of recent introduction outside its native region, it is rapidly attaining widespread popularity around Turkey.

-Kadayıf Dolması is an exquisite dessert made with walnut.
+Kadayıf dolması is a dessert made with shreds of kadayif dough wrapped around crushed walnuts.

-Other regional foodstuffs include Su böreği (wet pastry), ekşili dolma (sour stuffed vegetables), kesme çorbası (soup), ayran aşı yayla çorbası (nomads soup), çiriş, şalgam dolması (stuffed turnip), yumurta pilavı (egg pilaf), and kadayıf dolması.
+Other regional food items include su böreği (wet pastry), ekşili dolma (sour stuffed vegetables), kesme çorbası (soup), ayran aşı yayla çorbası (nomads soup), çiriş, şalgam dolması (stuffed turnip), blue chechil and yumurta pilavı (egg pilaf).

+Erzurum additionally has a unique tea tradition.
+"Kıtlama" refers to a traditional sugar that is consumed by drinking tea with the sugar cube in one's mouth to let the sweetener slowly dissolve.
+Many people in Erzurum also prefer to drink their tea with a slice of lemon, as it is believed the lemon soaks up impurities and improves digestion.